Frank Zane

 Frank Zane (born June 28, 1942) is a retired American professional bodybuilder and author.
-He is a three-time Mr. Olympia, and his physique is considered one of the greatest in the history of bodybuilding due to his meticulous focus on symmetry and proportion.
+Known as "the Chemist", Zane is a three-time Mr. Olympia winner, having won the competition every year from 1977 to 1979.
+He previously reigned as Mr. Universe in 1965, 1968, 1970, 1971 and 1972, and Mr. America in 1966, 1967 and 1968.
+Typically competing at a bodyweight of less than 200lbs, he regularly placed higher than people much bigger than him.
+His physique is considered one of the greatest in the history of bodybuilding due to his meticulous focus on symmetry and proportion.
+With one of the smallest, tightest waists in bodybuilding, he was renowned for his vacuum pose.

+Since his retirement from competitive bodybuilding in 1983, Zane has written several books on bodybuilding, operates a fitness mail order business, and teaches the Zane Experience program to clients.
 He was inducted in the IFBB Hall of Fame in 1999.

 Biography

 Zane was born in Kingston, Pennsylvania on June 28, 1942.
 He started bodybuilding as a teenager after reading Muscle Magazine.
 He went from 130 lb at 14 to 160 lb at 17 through weightlifting.
 In 1964, he received a Bachelor of Science from Wilkes University.
 For 13 years, he taught mathematics and chemistry while living in Florida and California.
 He also taught mathematics and chemistry at Watchung Hills Regional High School (in New Jersey) for the 1965–1966 school year.
 He earned a bachelor's degree in psychology from California State University, Los Angeles in 1977.
 Zane was awarded a master's degree in experimental psychology from California State University, San Bernardino in 1992.